mikeevmm/mikeevmm.github.io/_games/11_CmdUtility.md

 documentation on the fly, along with some more weird-but-cool stuff like storing a hash of itself to detect changes.

+[POMO](https://github.com/mikeevmm/pomo) --- What better way to procastinate real work than to build my own pomodoro timer?
+Turns out there's already a few CLI pomodoro timers (it's not a super original idea after all), but the tightness of`pomo` works in its favor.

 ---

 <br>